toobeeh/skribbltypo/readme.md

 Though the most parts should be cleaned and reworked, there might still be some bad-practise-parts or german words in it.

 If you recognize any bugs or got suggestions how to improve the code, let me know!
+Contact @Discord: tobeh#7437

 ## ToDo
 ##### Maybe solve the bugs?
 - First stroke rarely isn't re-drawn

 ##### Improvements
-- Change CORS bypass to xamlhttp google request
+- Change CORS bypass to xamlhttp Google request